All Products

 Document Center

-Elastic Compute Service:use Cloud Firewall to control access between ECS instances
+Elastic Compute Service:Use Cloud Firewall to control access between ECS instances

-Last Updated:Mar 27, 2024
+Last Updated:Aug 26, 2024

 Cloud Firewall allows you to centrally manage east-west traffic between Elastic Compute Service (ECS) instances and north-south traffic between the Internet and ECS instances to prevent unauthorized access to ECS instances.
 The access control policies that you configure and publish for an internal firewall in Cloud Firewall are synchronized to ECS security groups.
-This topic describes how to configure access control policies for an internal firewall and view business relationships in the Cloud Firewall console.
+This topic describes how to configure access control policies for an internal firewall in the Cloud Firewall console.

 Prerequisites